jeremy-hise/bootstrap/README.md

 A simple PHP Bootstrap

-There is not much to this file.
+There is not much to this project.
 The idea is to see how far we can take a bootloader as an alternative to a framework.